Nose-to-Tail and Root-to-Tip: Re-Thinking Emulsions

 To Understand (Science) and to Practice with Skill (Art)

 The basis of action will be two-fold.
-To “understanding” and to master the “art“.
+To “understand” and to master the “art“.
 What follows below is my development of the broad subject of “understanding.”

 Index to Articles/ Notes